Sunday, 10 November 2019

 Be a performing monkey.

-You are their puppet and you will perform on-demand.
+You are their puppet and you will be a performing monkey on-demand.

-Share an opinion and offend the entire world.
+Share an opinion and offend their entire race.

-Sit on your opinions and offend the community.
+Sit on your opinions and offend your community.

 Switch your feelings off and be labelled a 'problem'.